 Back to Jobs page

 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
-Michael and Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
+Michael and Dr. Erica Jarrett M.D. were sent to develop an Anglican response to some of the issues that are specific to our southern border.
 We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
 Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a kindergarten, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.

-We have a small group of people who do gather occasionally for Anglican worship.
+We have a small group of people who gather on Sunday evening for Anglican worship.
 We also have Morning Prayer 3 days a week, evening prayer twice a week, a weekly school chapel service, and a weekly healing service.
 Our mission has a “high” theology of worship and the Church with a missionary practicality.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary curate must be flexible, adaptable, and a self-starter.